ExpressLRS/ExpressLRS/PCB/2400MHz/TX_SX1280_Slim_remix_t-lite/README.md

-# 2.4GHz Slim Tx remix for t-lite
+# 2.4GHz Slim Tx remix for t-lite without bay

 thanks for the original disign